makyul/robonomics-carbon-footprint/README.md

   # Location of CC2531 USB sniffer
   port: /dev/ttyUSB0
 ```
+Also you might want to fill fields `server` and `port` with corresponding information.
 In `server` field use the IP of the `docker0` bridge to establish the connection:

 ```bash
 $ ip a                                                 127